 Load balancing a Node.js application with Nginx

-A load balancer is a software that distributes network or application traffic between many servers.
-This aims to improve the application's performance and reliability.
+A load balancer is a software that distributes network or application traffic between many servers, aiming to improve the application's performance and reliability.

 A load balancing can happen at two levels:

-• Network level (L4): it happens at the Transport layer of the OSI model, which is the 4th level; the load balancer use protocols such as TCP, UDP, RSVP, and QUIC to manage transaction traffic based on a load-balancing algorithm and some information such as server connections and response times.
+- Network level (L4): it happens at the Transport layer of the OSI model, which is the 4th level; the load balancer uses protocols such as TCP, UDP, RSVP, and QUIC to manage transaction traffic based on a load-balancing algorithm and some information such as server connections and response times.

-• Application level (L7): it happens at the Application layer of the OSI model, which is the 7th and the last level; the load balancer use protocols such as HTTP, SMTP, FTP, DNS, etc... the routing decisions are based on information such as the characteristics of the HTTP/HTTPS header, message content, URL type, and cookie data.
+- Application level (L7): It happens at the Application layer of the OSI model, which is the 7th, the last level; the load balancer uses protocols such as HTTP, SMTP, FTP, DNS, etc...
+The routing decisions are based on information such as the characteristics of the HTTP/HTTPS header, message content, URL type, and cookie data.

-In this post, we will focus on the application level side using the software Nginx.
+This post will focus on load balancing at the application level of using Nginx.

 The use case